lillianrubyrose/packet-binser/README.md

 # packet-binser

-`packet-binser` is a Rust library with a main goal of (de)serialization of network packets.
-It can be used for any binary data as a `#[header]` is not required.
+`packet-binser` is a Rust library for simple (de)serialization of network packets.

-It provides default implementations for common types and allows for easy implementations with an optional derive macro.
+It provides default implementations for predictibly sized primitive types as well as common std types.

 ## Features
-- Default implementations for primitive types, `Option`, `Vec`, arrays, and `String`.
 - Derive macros available to automatically implement serialization and deserialization.
+(Enabled with the `derive` feature.)
 - Supports variable-length integer encoding with `packet_binser::varint::Variable<T>`.
 Signed integers are supported via zigzag encoding.
+(Enabled with the `varint` feature.)

 ## Getting Started